-Another ALTA Best Practice , #5: Adopt and maintain written procedures related to title policy production, delivery, reporting and premium remittance, underscore an expectation from lenders to receive the new policy from the most recent transaction within 30 days while imposing no restriction on themselves to execute releases of instruments in the title commitment.
+Another ALTA Best Practice, #5: Adopt and maintain written procedures related to title policy production, delivery, reporting, and premium remittance, underscore an expectation from lenders to receive the new policy from the most recent transaction within 30 days while imposing no restriction on themselves to execute releases of instruments in the title commitment.
 It suggests title agents should “issue and deliver policies within thirty days of the later of (i) the date of settlement, or (ii) the date that the terms and conditions of title insurance commitment are satisfied.”

-Section (ii) seems to create an uncomfortable catch-22 for agents who wish to abide by these Best Practices by providing the policy within 30 days of settlement, but are beholden to lenders who may not file the release, satisfaction or cancellation of mortgage before 30 days.
-Lenders want their policy within 30 days whether you track all instruments' subsequent recordings or not.
-While Section (ii) seems to provide an extension to issue a policy and place a burden on lenders to perform their obligation in a timely manner, this initiative is being driven by lenders and they are unlikely to impose greater expectation on themselves than what is set in state regulations.
+Section (ii) seems to create an uncomfortable catch-22 for agents who wish to abide by these Best Practices by providing the policy within 30 days of settlement, but are beholden to lenders who may not file the release, satisfaction, or cancellation of the mortgage before 30 days.
+Lenders want their policy within 30 days whether you track all instruments’ subsequent recordings or not.
+While Section (ii) seems to provide an extension to issue a policy and place a burden on lenders to perform their obligation in a timely manner, this initiative is being driven by lenders and they are unlikely to impose greater expectations on themselves than what is set in state regulations.

-This creates a gray area for many title agents questioning if it's their responsibility to follow up with the prior mortgage and when they should issue a policy.
-This best practice doesn’t discourage the practice of payoff tracking, but it does often create added pressure on agents to issue policies before a lender has a statutory obligation to record releases.
+This creates a gray area for many title agents questioning if it’s their responsibility to follow up with the prior mortgage and when they should issue a policy.
+This best practice doesn’t discourage the practice of release tracking, but it does often create added pressure on agents to issue policies before a lender has a statutory obligation to record releases.
 If you decide to wait for satisfactions before issuing the final policy, this will require a change in your current post-closing procedures.
 You may also find it impossible to meet a lender’s expectations.

 Many title companies and law firms have post-closing departments that have clearly documented processes for ensuring the instruments in the title commitment are recorded properly, including the mortgage satisfaction.
 But of course, tracking instruments to ensure they are recorded isn’t the only responsibility for a post-closer.
-Smaller companies without a this department may find it difficult to keep up with all the tasks after closing like tracking all instruments.
+Smaller companies without this department may find it difficult to keep up with all the tasks after closing like tracking all instruments.
 And, of course, many title agents may operate under the assumption that others in the real estate transaction are fulfilling their obligations.

 - Guarantee that all instruments are recorded